nghiango/i18n-supporter/README.md

 2. Json tree
     1. Finish
         - Show tree of json file and show content of node when choose key.
+        - Combine imported json files to create the tree.
+        - Remove a key of all files or one file.
+        - Show content of combine json files, if one file is missing the key the content of this file should show the plus icon or something to add this key to the file.
     2. Pending
         - Function import and export json files.
-        - Combine imported json files to create the tree.
-        - Remove a key of all files or one file.
         - Create the key for all files or one file.
-        - Show content of combine json files, if one file is missing the key the content of this file should show the plus icon or something to add this key to the file.
+        - Create overlay to add a new key which can choose the default value for each file.

 # How to use

 - This project use angular to `serve` the app.
 So you need to install some Angular required, and then `serve` it with command:
 > ng serve or npm run start

+- To run automation test:;
+> ng e2e

+# Project apply

+1. Lazy loading component.
+2. Automation test.
+3. Angular material.